1. Home

 -Alaina Mahoney, A.M.
 Design and Fabrication LLC 2020

-Over $1 million invested directly into Providence design businesses ($1.3 million is program resources)
+Over $1.2 million invested directly into Rhode Island design businesses ($1.6 million including program resources)

-40 business mentors engaged from the RI business community
+58 business mentors in total have been engaged from the Rhode Island business community

-69% of participant businesses developed a new product line and/or extended their brand
+50% of participant businesses developed a new product line during the program

-62% of participant businesses extended an existing product line and/or added production
+100% of businesses expected to extend an existing product line and/or offerings in the next year

-31% added staff capacity with interns, freelancers, or full-time employment
+50% of businesses added staff capacity with interns, freelancers, part-time, or full-time employment

 DxRI